spring-projects/spring-boot/docs/CONTRIBUTING.md

 ### Integration tests

-The sample application are used as integration tests during the build.
+The sample application are used as integration tests during the build (when you `mvn install`).
 Due to the fact that they make use of the `spring-package-maven-plugin` they cannot be called directly, and so instead are launched via the `maven-invoker-plugin`.
 If you encounter build failures running the integration tests, check the `build.log` file in the appropriate sample directory.